|Restrictions:||WPI applicants only|

 China is the largest exporter and consumer market for the world economy.
 Beijing, the capital of P.R.
 China, is a modern, industrialized metropolitan with rich cultural heritage and easy access to other major cities by train or airplane.

-Students live on BUCT campus and may travel to other cities based on their project sponsor locations and project requirements.
+Students live on Beijing University of Chemical Technology (BUCT) campus and may travel to other cities based on their project sponsor locations and project requirements.

 Gaining a deep understanding of this country by conducting a MQP or IQP in China is an effective way for WPI students to acquire and practice their global competency.
 Moreover, to experience working with professionals from different backgrounds in a diverse cultural environment, the Beijing Project Center offers real-world project experiences for students to simultaneously practice their technical skills, apply their innovative ideas, develop their interpersonal abilities, and cultivate their entrepreneurial spirit in a global and innovative world.
 In particular, WPI students will work in teams with about 20 students from Beijing University of Chemical Technology (BUCT).
 Projects are completed within 7-8 weeks.